Ipo-project-ml-2021/Ipo-project-ml-2021.github.io/index.md

 # Methods

-Using clustering methods such as hierarchical clustering and density based clustering, we can determine which input variables such as operating cost, profit or loss, and growth and revenue have impact on the first 5 trading days of the IPO.
+“Neural network models are a popular tool in predicting IPO pricing” [2].
+To contrast these, using clustering methods such as hierarchical clustering and density based clustering, we can determine which input variables such as operating cost, profit or loss, and growth and revenue have impact on the first 5 trading days of the IPO.
 We also want to try to determine the relationship between these input variables to determine the positive or negative percentage of trading price for the first 5 trading days with linear regression.
 Based on the relationship between these features, we can try to determine a random forest decision tree for the best outcome which is the percentage of change for the first 5 trading days of the IPO.
-A similar study was conducted by [1] Basti, Kuzey, and Delen which they examined the short term IPO performance using decision trees and SVM based on the variables of market sentiment, the annual sales amounts, the total assets turnover rates, IPO stocks sales methods, the underwriting methods, the offer prices, debt ratio, and number of shares sold of Turkish companies.
+A similar study was conducted by [3] Basti, Kuzey, and Delen which they examined the short term IPO performance using decision trees and SVM based on the variables of market sentiment, the annual sales amounts, the total assets turnover rates, IPO stocks sales methods, the underwriting methods, the offer prices, debt ratio, and number of shares sold of Turkish companies.

 # Potential Results